oboguev/LJExport/README.md

 Newer version is located in LJExport/LJExport-maven and is described below.
 This version is self-contained, does not require external browsers and loads all the pages.

-Its use requires several stages, as described below.
+Its use involves several stages, as described below.

 All programs are intended for execution from Eclipse environment.
 Programs lack UI and all parameters are entered/edited by directly editing Java source files.